zognin/tp/docs/UserGuide.md

 * The application does not allow duplicate recipes to be added.

 * A recipe is considered a duplicate if it has the same `RECIPE_NAME`, list of ingredients and `RECIPE_PRICE` as an existing recipe in the application.

 * The matching of fields are case insensitive.

 </div>

 **Examples:**
-* `add-r rn/Soup ri/Carrot-2-Stick, Egg-1-Whole rp/2.00` adds a recipe named Soup, with 2 ingredients and a price of $2.00.
+* `add-r rn/Soup ri/Carrot-2-Stick, Egg-1-Whole rp/2.00` Adds a recipe named Soup, with 2 ingredients and a price of
+  $2.00.

 #### 4.6.2 Adding a recipe ingredient: `add-ri`